sse magic quadrant

-Gartner’s SSE Magic Quadrant for 2022 identified 11 key vendors currently providing security service edge capabilities for the enterprise market.
-In this article, we’ll summarize the common factors shared among leading SSE vendors and what separates them from niche players and share advice for connecting your edge network to SSE solutions via an SD-WAN on-ramp.
-We’ll also describe the similarities and differences between SSE and SASE.
+Gartner’s SSE Magic Quadrant for 2023 identifies 10 key vendors currently providing secure service edge capabilities for the enterprise market.
+In this guide, we’ll summarize the common factors shared among leading SSE vendors, discuss what separates them from niche players, and share advice for connecting your edge network to SSE solutions via an SD-WAN on-ramp.

 What is Security Service Edge (SSE)?